FaidonKourounakis/ntua-db/README.md

 - At most one rating per visitor per performance
 - Only visitors which attended a performance can create ratings (having used tickets)

-## Tables/Entities (Rough sketch, see sql/install.sql or diagrams/relational.pdf for the entire schema)
+## Table (Rough sketch, see sql/install.sql or diagrams/relational.pdf for the entire schema)
-# Database Schema Documentation

 ### Lookup Tables (ID + Name)
 - **Continent**